techidaily/site-facebook/source/_posts/blocking-direct-access-in-facebook-application.md

 Close

  There is some convenience to using Facebook's in-app browser, but privacy-oriented users may want to use an external browser instead.
-For added privacy, you should also[opt out of Facebook's link history feature](https://www.makeuseof.com/facebook-link-history-feature-opt-in/) .
+For added privacy, you should also [opt out of Facebook's link history feature](https://www.makeuseof.com/facebook-link-history-feature-opt-in/) .

- You can also[use the off-Facebook activity tool](https://www.makeuseof.com/tag/off-facebook-activity-tool/) to reduce the amount of data Facebook collects about you when you're not using the app.
+ You can also [use the off-Facebook activity tool](https://www.makeuseof.com/tag/off-facebook-activity-tool/) to reduce the amount of data Facebook collects about you when you're not using the app.

  Unfortunately, the ability to completely disable Facebook's in-app browser is no longer included in the app.
 But you can use your privacy settings to disable the built-in browser for message links.